 Entertainment ruins a church

-The most clearest mark of an entertainment oriented church is simply to watch one of their services.
-Note I said “watch”.
+The clearest mark of an entertainment-oriented church is simply to watch one of their services.
+Note I said, “watch”.
 These services are designed so that they demand your attention for the entire time.
 The elements that demand your attention are movement, impact, color, sound (loudness), rythme (sound movement causing physical movement), and other such elements.
 Emotionalism is a companion of entertainment.
 We “like” these services, and that liking is a sensual, carnal kind of liking.

 The hard things are missing.
-These entertainment services never have a lot of prayer because that seems too much like work.
-Patience is not needed in an entertainment oriented church because the attention span at any given time is rarely over a few minutes (5 or so).
-There is a constant change.
-Actual reading of the Word of God is scarce, and the reading of long passages are studiously avoided.
+These entertainment services never have a lot of prayers because that seems too much like work.
+Patience is not needed in an entertainment-oriented church because the attention span at any given time is rarely over a few minutes (5 or so).
+There is constant change.
+The actual reading of the Word of God is scarce, and the reading of long passages are studiously avoided.
 Again that becomes too much like work.
 The patient exposition of God’s Word, looking at passages or issues point by point, where you need to really listen and study what is being said to get the message is also avoided.
-Anything learned has to be learned in a nutshell, and simply accepted before the service moves on to another point.
+Anything learned has to be learned in a nutshell and simply accepted before the service moves on to another point.

 Satan uses this kind of church to put false doctrine into the people.
 As they are constantly taught Sunday after Sunday to accept without profound analysis, Satan can teach anything he wants, and these kinds of people are not taught to take the teachings apart and see whether they are biblical or not.

 Acts 17:11 These were nobler than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.